yfeng95/PRNet/README.md

 This is an official python implementation of PRN.
+The training code will be released(about two months later).

 PRN is a method to jointly regress dense alignment and 3D face shape in an end-to-end manner.
 More examples on Multi-PIE and 300VW can be seen in [YouTube](https://youtu.be/tXTgLSyIha8) .